"He is very smart and an expert in competition law"

-Franco Castelli joined Wachtell, Lipton, Rosen & Katz’s antitrust department in 2005.
-He focuses on analysis of competition issues in US and cross-border mergers, acquisitions, and joint ventures.
-Mr Castelli has represented clients before the Federal Trade Commission, the US Department of Justice, the European Commission, as well as other antitrust regulatory agencies.
+Franco Castelli joined Wachtell, Lipton, Rosen & Katz’s Antitrust Department in 2005.
+He focuses on analysis of competition issues in U.S. and cross-border mergers, acquisitions, and joint ventures.
+Mr. Castelli has represented clients before the Federal Trade Commission, the U.S. Department of Justice, the European Commission, as well as other antitrust regulatory agencies.
 He has worked on transactions involving a wide variety of industries, most recently representing companies in the high-tech, stock exchange, pharmaceutical, oil and gas and chemical industries.
-Mr Castelli has served as a guest lecturer on antitrust law at the Law School of the University of Milan, Italy.
+Mr. Castelli has served as a guest lecturer on antitrust law at the Law School of the University of Milan, Italy.

-Mr Castelli is a member of the American Bar Association and the Bar Association of the City of New York.
+Mr. Castelli is a member of the American Bar Association and the Bar Association of the City of New York.